AdobeDocs/commerce-learn.en/help/merchant/customer-groups.md

 ---
 # Create Customer Groups

 Customer groups determine which discounts are available and the tax class that is associated with the group.
 The default customer groups are _General_, _Not Logged In_, and _Wholesale_.
-In this video, you'll learn how to create a customer group and how to assign customers to specific groups.
+In this video, you learn how to create a customer group and how to assign customers to specific groups.

 Who is this video for?